IntersectAustralia/divermodc/README.md

 ## Run unit tests

-First, install the following packages:
+First, make sure you have 'pip' installed.
+Then, install the following packages:

 ```
 sudo su